nameless19922/njk-html-loader/README.md

 - [x] Passing an array to the root
 - [x] Add example
+- [ ] Customizing syntax for nunjucks tags
+- [ ] Add a custom filters
 - [ ] Refactoring

 # Njk HTML loader for webpack